cordellbonnieux/Draw-And-Conquer/README.md

 - When a user draws on a cell, the coords and user name are sent to the server and the cell changes to USED state, keeping track of the player.
 - If a user lets go of drawing, a transmission to the server is sent, if the cell is over 50% covered its state is changed to CLOSED, else it is OPEN again.
 - Each action by any user will trigger a retransmission of the current state of the game board to all players.

+#### Winning Conditions
+- **Primary Win Condition**: First player to occupy >= `floor(64/n) + 1` cells wins immediately, where `n` is the number of players
+  - 2 players: 33 cells needed to win
+  - 3 players: 22 cells needed to win
+  - 4 players: 17 cells needed to win
+  - 6 players: 12 cells needed to win
+  - 8 players: 9 cells needed to win
+- **Timeout Win Condition**: If no player reaches the required threshold within the time limit, the player with the highest number of cells occupied wins
+- **Game Duration**: Recommended 4-5 minutes per game session
 - When a player wins, the server transmits the results to each player, this will trigger the client to change to the SCOREBOARD state and the server will return to QUEUE state.
 - If another user connects to a client while the server is in the GAME state, the client will change to a WAITING state and will periodically ping the server for its state, if QUEUE is returned the client will also change to QUEUE state.